Hibbett Sports (NASDAQ:HIBB) Trading 5.7% Higher

-Separately, Zacks Investment Research lowered shares of Hibbett Sports from a “strong-buy” rating to a “hold” rating and set a $76.00 target price for the company. in a research report on Tuesday, April 13th.
-One analyst has rated the stock with a sell rating, two have given a hold rating and two have given a buy rating to the company’s stock.
-Hibbett Sports currently has a consensus rating of “Hold” and an average target price of $45.40.
+Separately, Zacks Investment Research downgraded Hibbett Sports from a “strong-buy” rating to a “hold” rating and set a $76.00 price objective for the company. in a research note on Tuesday, April 13th.
+One equities research analyst has rated the stock with a sell rating, two have issued a hold rating and two have assigned a buy rating to the stock.
+The company currently has an average rating of “Hold” and a consensus price target of $45.40.

-In other news, SVP William G. Quinn sold 3,978 shares of the firm’s stock in a transaction on Tuesday, March 16th.
-The shares were sold at an average price of $73.04, for a total value of $290,553.12.
-Following the sale, the senior vice president now owns 5,053 shares in the company, valued at $369,071.12.
-The sale was disclosed in a filing with the SEC, which is available at this hyperlink.
-Also, Director James A. Hilt sold 16,410 shares of the firm’s stock in a transaction on Monday, March 15th.
-The stock was sold at an average price of $72.99, for a total transaction of $1,197,765.90.
-Following the completion of the sale, the director now owns 21,953 shares in the company, valued at approximately $1,602,349.47.
+In related news, Director Terrance G. Finley sold 13,500 shares of Hibbett Sports stock in a transaction on Tuesday, March 9th.
+The shares were sold at an average price of $64.06, for a total value of $864,810.00.
+Following the completion of the sale, the director now owns 13,500 shares in the company, valued at $864,810.
+The sale was disclosed in a legal filing with the SEC, which can be accessed through this link.
+Also, Director James A. Hilt sold 16,410 shares of Hibbett Sports stock in a transaction dated Monday, March 15th.
+The stock was sold at an average price of $72.99, for a total value of $1,197,765.90.
+Following the completion of the transaction, the director now owns 21,953 shares of the company’s stock, valued at $1,602,349.47.
 The disclosure for this sale can be found here.
-In the last three months, insiders sold 47,917 shares of company stock worth $3,257,764.
-Insiders own 2.20% of the company’s stock.
+Over the last quarter, insiders sold 47,917 shares of company stock valued at $3,257,764.
+2.20% of the stock is owned by insiders.

-A number of institutional investors and hedge funds have recently bought and sold shares of the business.
-Strs Ohio boosted its stake in Hibbett Sports by 169.2% during the first quarter.
-Strs Ohio now owns 3,500 shares of the company’s stock worth $241,000 after buying an additional 2,200 shares in the last quarter.
-Hennessy Advisors Inc. acquired a new stake in Hibbett Sports during the first quarter worth $3,603,000.
-Harbor Investment Advisory LLC lifted its holdings in shares of Hibbett Sports by 112.0% during the first quarter.
-Harbor Investment Advisory LLC now owns 441 shares of the company’s stock valued at $30,000 after acquiring an additional 233 shares during the period.
-Crossmark Global Holdings Inc. lifted its holdings in shares of Hibbett Sports by 3.7% during the first quarter.
-Crossmark Global Holdings Inc. now owns 12,210 shares of the company’s stock valued at $841,000 after acquiring an additional 430 shares during the period.
-Finally, AdvisorNet Financial Inc lifted its holdings in shares of Hibbett Sports by 4.0% during the first quarter.
-AdvisorNet Financial Inc now owns 6,439 shares of the company’s stock valued at $444,000 after acquiring an additional 250 shares during the period.
+Several hedge funds have recently added to or reduced their stakes in the stock.
+New York State Teachers Retirement System grew its position in Hibbett Sports by 0.4% in the 4th quarter.
+New York State Teachers Retirement System now owns 47,799 shares of the company’s stock worth $2,207,000 after purchasing an additional 200 shares during the last quarter.
+Harbor Investment Advisory LLC raised its holdings in Hibbett Sports by 112.0% during the first quarter.
+Harbor Investment Advisory LLC now owns 441 shares of the company’s stock worth $30,000 after purchasing an additional 233 shares in the last quarter.
+AdvisorNet Financial Inc lifted its holdings in shares of Hibbett Sports by 4.0% in the first quarter.
+AdvisorNet Financial Inc now owns 6,439 shares of the company’s stock valued at $444,000 after buying an additional 250 shares during the period.
+The Manufacturers Life Insurance Company grew its position in Hibbett Sports by 3.9% in the fourth quarter.
+The Manufacturers Life Insurance Company now owns 9,906 shares of the company’s stock worth $457,000 after buying an additional 376 shares during the last quarter.
+Finally, Crossmark Global Holdings Inc. lifted its position in shares of Hibbett Sports by 3.7% during the 1st quarter.
+Crossmark Global Holdings Inc. now owns 12,210 shares of the company’s stock valued at $841,000 after acquiring an additional 430 shares during the last quarter.

 About Hibbett Sports (NASDAQ:HIBB)